 Not just for Halloween makeup!

-While I formulated this recipe to use as a homemade costume makeup, I found that it actually works quite well as a homemade lipstick, blush stick, and general cream makeup.
+While I formulated this recipe to use as a homemade costume makeup, I found that it works well as a homemade lipstick, blush stick, and general cream makeup.

-Now that you’ve learned how versatile it can be, are you ready to make some yourself?
+Now that you’ve learned how versatile it can be, are you ready to make some?

 Homemade Costume Makeup

-- 1 tsp. sunflower oil or other oil
+- 1 teaspoon sunflower oil or other oil

-- 1/4 tsp. activated charcoal or other natural colorant (see ideas below), adjust amount as needed
+- ¼ teaspoon activated charcoal or other natural colorant (see ideas below), adjust amount as needed

 Instructions